ulivz/vue-codemirror-component/README.md

 # v-codemirror
-A laconic codemirror component for Vue.js
+> A laconic codemirror component for Vue.js

-> A editor

 ## Quick Start